ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 left to be bridged -- to connect the ideal two-dimensional turbulence to atmospheric turbulence. @Charney1971 pondered if it was possible to realize the predictions at all and if so, at what limits can the atmosphere be considered two-dimensional.
-It is well-known that most turbulence in planetary scales, originates from baroclinic instabilities.
+It is well-known that most chaotic motions at planetary scales originates from baroclinic instabilities.
 The effects of rotation and stratification were not considered in @Kraichnan1967.
-These "shortcomings" were addressed to some extent in @Charney1971, wherein the $k^{-3}$ spectra scaling was derived by analysing the so-called quasi-geostrophic (QG) equations which conserves an approximate expression for potential vorticity:
+These "shortcomings" were addressed to some extent by @Charney1971, who derived the $k^{-3}$ spectrum by analysing the so-called quasi-geostrophic (QG) equation conserving an approximate expression for potential vorticity:
 $$ \Dt{} \left[\nabla^2 \psi + \frac{f_0^2}{\tilde \rho}\left(\frac{\tilde \rho}{N^2}
 \p_z \psi \right) + \beta y \right] = 0 $${#eq:quasigeo}
 where, $\psi$ is the horizontal stream function, $f$ is the solid body rotation speed of the frame of reference, $\tilde \rho$ is the potential density, $N$ is the Brunt-\text{V\"ais\"al\"a} frequency and $\beta \approx \p_y f$ is the beta parameter.
-These equations are valid when the certain criteria are met such as:
+This equation is valid when a certain criteria are met such as:

 * Rossby number $Ro < O(1)$, indicating strong rotation,
 * Variations in the Coriolis force ($\beta$) are small, implying scales may not be as large as planetary length scales,

-and some other scale restrictions [see chapter 5 in @vallis_atmospheric_2017].
+\noindent and some other scale restrictions [see chapter 5 in
-Using this equation and the result that energy and QG enstrophy are a conserved quantity it was shown that, for a sufficiently high Reynolds number flow the energy cascade can be inhibited by the geostrophic constraint, thus behaving like two-dimensional flow.
-Also, the $k^{-3}$ scaling law was derived for the QG equations.
-Observational results from @wellck_effect_1971 was then used to demonstrate the existence of $k^{-3}$ spectra.
+@vallis_atmospheric_2017].
+Using this equation and the result that both energy and QG enstrophy are a conserved quantities it was shown that, for a sufficiently high Reynolds number flow the energy cascade can be inhibited by the geostrophic constraint, thus behaving like a two-dimensional flow.
+In particular, the $k^{-3}$ scaling law was derived for the QG equations.
+Observational results from @wellck_effect_1971 was then used to confirm the existence of the $k^{-3}$ spectrum.

 ### Energy cascade in synoptic and mesoscale flows